-Funding available for the Seward area is \$25,000 in State General Funds; Total funding for the program in FY2020 is \$2,717,265.
-The award made for FY2020 shall not be considered a guarantee that the same amount will be awarded in the second or third year of this RFP.
+Funds available for a sole provider of this program in FY2021 are estimated at \$51,532 in State General Funds.
+The award made for FY2021 shall not be considered a guarantee that the same amount will be awarded in the final year of this RFP.
 Awards in continuing grant years are dependent upon the conditions stated in Section 3.05 of this RFP.
-The initial methodology for allocation of funds in FY2020 was based on the regional funding formula in the Alaska State Plan for Senior Services using 2016 data (copy provided under Attachments).
-However, all final awards were weighted using 2017 data to reflect the most recent data.
+Applicants must not request a funding amount that exceeds the available funds for the region being proposed.
+The methodology for allocation of funds is based on the regional funding formula in the Alaska State Plan for Senior Services using 2017 data.